 One of the main topics covered by Biology at GCSE Level is Reproduction, which examines the human body, in particular the sexual organs, and how women and men reproduce.

-While you may have been taught about the human body during sex education in earlier years or even during discussions with your parents, this more advanced course will explain a little more about the functions of the male and female sex organs, as well as exploring hormones, puberty and how a fetus grows.
+While you may have been taught about the human body by your biology tutor, during sex education in earlier years or even during discussions with your parents, this more advanced course will explain a little more about the functions of the male and female sex organs, as well as exploring hormones, puberty and how a fetus grows.

 If, when you were last taught about this subject, you found that you, your friends or your other classmates got the giggles and couldn’t take the lesson seriously, then you can now look forward to discovering how life begins without any disturbances or associated embarrassment.